Tejasjaiswal321/Heart_Disease_Prediction/README.md

 The data set includes 13 Feature Variables (X) like age,sex,etc. and 1 target variable indicating 1 if the person is diseased.

-Max Accuracy achieved = 80.48% via Logistic Regression.
+Max Accuracy achieved = 80.48% .